re-data/re-data/README.md

 re_data is an open-source data reliability framework for the modern data stack. 😊

-Currently, re_data focuses on observing the dbt project (together with underlying data warehouse - Postgres, BigQuery, Snowflake, Redshift).
+Currently, re_data focuses on observing the dbt project (together with the underlying data warehouse - Postgres, BigQuery, Snowflake and Redshift).

 # Live demo